PraiseEnweriku1/PraiseEnweriku1.github.io/pages/about-me.md

 about:
   name: Praise Enweriku
   role: Senior, Cloud Computing Major at Morgan State University
-  image: /assets/images/me.jpg
+  image: assets/images/about me pic.png
   linkedin: https://www.linkedin.com/in/taquavian-johnson/
   bio: |
-    I’m currently a junior studying Electrical Engineering at Example University in Atlanta, Georgia.
-I expect to graduate in 2026.
+    I’m currently a Senior studying Cloud Computing at Morgan State University in Baltimore, Maryland.
+I expect to graduate in 2025.

     My work explores the intersection of hardware and intelligence—how wearable devices and embedded systems can help people better understand their health and environment.